-Arrange a consultation with your doctor at least four to six weeks before traveling.
+Arrange a consultation with your healthcare provider at least 4 to 6 weeks before traveling.

 Get written instructions for how to handle problems while away.

-If you are crossing time zones, be sure to ask your doctor how to take your medicines on schedule.
+If you are crossing time zones, be sure to ask your healthcare provider how to take your medicines on schedule.